Signed in as:

 The UK Jobseekers Interview Experience Survey is an independent research initiative led by Fair Hiring Network to explore the full lifecycle of the job search and interview processes.
 From finding roles and navigating complex or misleading job advertisements, to applying, interviewing, and encountering inconsistent hiring practices, this study captures the real, unfiltered experiences of jobseekers across the UK.

-Our goal is to map the challenges, barriers, and frustrations faced during the journey, including: misleading job ads, misaligned roles, ghosting, opaque selection criteria, pre-employment tasks, and salary reductions.
-By collecting these insights, we aim to highlight systemic patterns and identify ways to create a fairer, more transparen
+The goal is to map the challenges, barriers, and frustrations faced during the journey, including: misleading job ads, misaligned roles, ghosting, opaque selection criteria, pre-employment tasks, and salary reductions.
+By collecting these insights, the objective is to highlight systemic patterns and identify ways to create a fairer, more

-Our goal is to map the challenges, barriers, and frustrations faced during the journey, including: misleading job ads, misaligned roles, ghosting, opaque selection criteria, pre-employment tasks, and salary reductions.
-By collecting these insights, we aim to highlight systemic patterns and identify ways to create a fairer, more transparent hiring process that is clear, fair, trusted, inclusive, and people-focused.
+The goal is to map the challenges, barriers, and frustrations faced during the journey, including: misleading job ads, misaligned roles, ghosting, opaque selection criteria, pre-employment tasks, and salary reductions.
+By collecting these insights, the objective is to highlight systemic patterns and identify ways to create a fairer, more transparent hiring process that is clear, fair, trusted, inclusive, and people-focused.

 To explore and document the real experiences of UK jobseekers, uncovering the challenges and barriers in today’s recruitment process.
 By turning lived experiences into evidence-based insights, the Fair Hiring Network drives transparency, accountability, and a recruitment system that works for everyone.